Am I covered for that? 10 questions about car insurance answered

 2. Will car insurance cover a blown engine?

-Unfortunately, car insurance will not cover a worn out engine.
+Unfortunately, our car insurance will not cover a worn-out engine.

 “A blown engine falls under damage from normal wear and tear or from mechanical or electrical breakdown caused by ageing or ordinary use of the car,” Casamento says.